haoxins/haoxins.github.io/archived-2021/parallel-high-perf-computing.md

-  - **Local (tile) information**: The local size in each dimension, which corresponds to the tile size in this dimension, or the local index in each dimension, which cor- responds to the tile index in this dimension
+  - **Local (tile) information**: The local size in each dimension, which corresponds to the tile size in this dimension, or the local index in each dimension, which corresponds to the tile index in this dimension
   - **Group information**: The number of groups in each dimension, which corresponds to the number